-We hate to break it to you, but your dozy, peaceful infant who simply falls asleep, milk-drunk, after a feeding may not always be this way.
+We hate to break it to you, but your dozy, peaceful infant who simply falls asleep, milk-drunk, after feeding may not always be this way.
 The first few weeks (or even months) are not always indicative of the kind of sleeper you happened to score in the newborn sleep lottery.
 Some babies randomly sleep through the night early on (congratulations!) but it doesn’t mean this will continue indefinitely.

 But according to the American Academy of Pediatrics (AAP), this kind of co-sleeping—on a couch or armchair—is a serious newborn sleep mistake.
 It's way more dangerous than co-sleeping in a bed, due to the risk of dropping or smothering the baby.
 If you’re going to nap or sleep with your infant—doctors say not to, but they know many parents do it—opt for bed-sharing (and do it as safely as possible, with no blankets or pillows in the bed).Jamie Garbutt/ Getty Images

 Due to the angle of the seat design, it’s much safer to let your newborn nap in the car seat while it’s attached to the base and installed in the car.
 Letting your baby sleep in a car seat overnight when you’re not awake enough to check on her is a serious baby sleep mistake.
 In fact, experts actually recommend limiting the time your baby spends in a car seat, bouncer or swing to 30 minutes, mostly for developmental reasons (it restricts motion) and the risk of developing positional plagiocephaly (aka flattened head syndrome).
 However, we’d like to acknowledge that this 30-minute maximum is downright impossible on road trips, for parents who have long work or daycare commutes, or when the swing is truly the only place you can get your infant to nap.
-We’d love to see more research on this recommendation.
+We’d love to see more research on this recommendation.Cavan Images/ Getty Images

 This one’s pretty easy to follow: Don’t use crib bumpers.
 They've actually been banned in the US, after years of doctors lobbying against them.
 Yes, some babies flail around a lot in their sleep, especially when they’re on the verge of learning to roll, crawl or walk.
 But they're unlikely to seriously injure themselves by bumping their heads on a crib rail.
 While those "breathable" mesh bumpers do a good job of keeping soothers (and little hands and feet) from poking out of the crib slats, they are also not recommended due to the risk of entanglement and strangulation.
-(Also, word to the wise: older, more mobile babies can stand on bumpers and use them as a step when they’re trying to monkey their way of the crib.)
-And while we’re at it, you shouldn’t use a DockATot or “infant lounger” for unsupervised sleep inside (or outside) the crib, either.
-They’re technically no longer available in Canada, but similar products are still on the market.
+Also, word to the wise: older, more mobile babies can stand on bumpers and use them as a step when they’re trying to monkey their way off the crib.

 This is a tricky one.
 Experts have gone back and forth about how long a baby should share a bedroom with their parents.
 Most recently, in the summer of 2022, the AAP recommended room-sharing for at least six months, but ideally a full year.